 Experience small town Tennessee charm during this holiday season

-December has officially marched in with its pomp and cheer.
+December has officially marched into 2015 with its pomp and cheer.
 Tennessee has loads of holiday celebrations to fill your calendar in every big city and small town.
 Being from a small town myself, I always love the warmth of a small community around Christmas time.
 You can experience some Christmas charm from some of the cutest Tennessee small towns by checking out these celebrations.
 For a full list, plan your holiday schedule at www.tnvacation.com/calendar.

 Discover old time traditions of the local region during the Holiday Homecoming Celebration Dec.
-14 at Norris Dam State Park.
+12 at Norris Dam State Park.
 Bring a flashlight and dress warmly for this walk that will take you through the east side of the park to the rustic cabins.
 Decked out in Christmas cheer, the area is transformed into a winter village filled with festivities, live animal demonstrations, and historical depictions of Appalachian life, horse-drawn wagon rides, and so much more.

 What are some of your favorite Tennessee small town Christmas celebrations?
 Let me know in the comments below!